Michael Palmer (poet)

 Michael Palmer (born May 11, 1943) is an American poet and translator.
 He attended Harvard University, where he earned a BA in French and an MA in Comparative Literature.
-He has worked extensively with Contemporary dance for over thirty years and has collaborated with many composers and visual artists.
+He has worked extensively with Contemporary dance since the 1970s and has collaborated with many composers and visual artists.
 Palmer has lived in San Francisco since 1969.

 Palmer is the 2006 recipient of the Wallace Stevens Award from the Academy of American Poets.
-This $100,000 (US) prize recognizes outstanding and proven mastery in the art of poetry.
+This award recognizes outstanding and proven mastery in the art of poetry.

 Beginnings

-Michael Palmer began actively publishing poetry in the 1960s.
-Two events in the early sixties would prove particularly decisive for his development as a poet.
+Michael Palmer began actively pursuing a career in poetry during the 1960s.
+Two events in the early sixties seem decisive to his development as a poet.

-First, he attended the now famous Vancouver Poetry Conference in 1963.
+First, Palmer attended the Vancouver Poetry Conference in 1963.
 This July–August 1963 Poetry Conference in Vancouver, British Columbia spanned three weeks and involved about sixty people who had registered for a program of discussions, workshops, lectures, and readings designed by Warren Tallman and Robert Creeley as a summer course at the University of B.C.
-There Palmer met writers and artists who would leave an indelible mark on his own developing sense of a poetics, especially Robert Duncan, Robert Creeley, and Clark Coolidge, with whom he formed lifelong friendships.
+There Palmer met writers and artists who would leave a mark on his own developing sense of a poetics, especially Robert Duncan, Robert Creeley, and Clark Coolidge, with whom he formed lifelong friendships.
 It was a landmark moment as Robert Creeley observed:

-Vancouver Poetry Conference brought together for the first time, a decisive company of then disregarded poets such as Denise Levertov, Charles Olson, Allen Ginsberg, Robert Duncan, Margaret Avison, Philip Whalen... together with as yet unrecognised younger poets of that time, Michael Palmer, Clark Coolidge and many more."
+“The Vancouver Poetry Conference brought together for the first time, a decisive company of then disregarded poets such as Denise Levertov, Charles Olson, Allen Ginsberg, Robert Duncan, Margaret Avison, Philip Whalen... together with as yet unrecognised younger poets of that time, Michael Palmer, Clark Coolidge and many more.”

-Palmer's second initiation into the rites of a public poet began with the editing of the journal Joglars with fellow poet Clark Coolidge.
-Joglars (Providence, Rhode Island) numbered just three issues in all, published between 1964–66, but extended the correspondence with fellow poets begun in Vancouver.
+The second decisive event in Palmer’s early career as a poet began with the editing of the journal Joglars alongside fellow poet Clark Coolidge.
+Joglars (Providence, Rhode Island) numbered just three issues in all, published between 1964 and 1966, but it extended Palmer’s correspondence with fellow poets begun in Vancouver.
 The first issue appeared in Spring 1964 and included poems by Gary Snyder, Michael McClure, Fielding Dawson, Jonathan Williams, Lorine Niedecker, Robert Kelly, and Louis Zukofsky.
 Palmer published five of his own poems in the second number of Joglars, an issue that included work by Larry Eigner, Stan Brakhage, Russell Edson, and Jackson Mac Low.

-For those who attended the Vancouver Conference or learned about it later on, it was apparent that the poetics of Charles Olson, proprioceptive or Projectivist in its reach, was exerting a significant and lasting influence on the emerging generation of artists and poets who came to prominence in the 1950s and 1960s.
-Subsequent to this emerging generation of artists who felt Olson's impact, poets such as Robert Creeley and Robert Duncan would in turn exert their own huge impact on our national poetries (see also: Black Mountain poets and San Francisco Renaissance).
-Of this particular company of poets encountered in Vancouver, Palmer says:
+For those who attended the Vancouver Conference or learned about it later on, it was apparent that second-generation modernist poet Charles Olson was exerting a significant influence on the emerging generation of artists and poets (the so-called third-generation modernists) who came to prominence in the 1950s and 1960s, and included the New American poets.
+The latter poets, such as Robert Creeley, Robert Duncan, and Denise Levertov would have an impact on the new generation of artists emerging in the 1970s, which included Palmer.
+Says Palmer: